-The WFIRST Observatory uses an existing 2.4m AFTA (Astrophysics-Focused Telescope Assets) telescope, donated to NASA by the National Reconnaissance Office (NRO).
+The WFIRST Observatory uses an existing 2.4m AFTA (Astrophysics-Focused Telescope Assets) telescope, donated to NASA by another agency.
 The design reference mission described in the Final Report of the WFIRST-AFTA Science Definition Team has two instruments to execute the mission science program:

 The baseline WFIRST mission duration in the design reference mission is 6 years, with observations to be performed as listed below.
 At the end of its 6-year baseline mission, WFIRST should be able to continue scientific investigations during an extended mission phase (subject to NASA review and the continued availability of funding).
 Mission consumables will be sized to allow operation for a minimum of 10 years.
 The observatory design, instrument capabilities, and observing programs may all continue to evolve as the mission matures through its formulation and design phases.
 The relevant science and hardware trade studies will be informed by input from the Formulation Science Working Group and the astronomical community.

 A high-latitude WFI galaxy survey (HLS), taking a total of 2 years.
 The HLS will cover over 2,200 square degrees with imaging and low-resolution (grism) spectroscopy.
 The imaging, in four NIR bands (Y, J, H, and F184), will reach J=26.7 AB for point sources.
 The spectroscopy will measure redshifts for over 15 million sources at redshift 1.1 to 2.8.
 Imaging and spectroscopy will support dark energy weak lensing and baryon acoustic oscillation measurements, respectively, and form an invaluable survey for Archival Guest Investigator studies of General Astrophysics topics.